-We also evaluate GAEA PC-DARTS by searching directly on ImageNet.
-Here we follow the setup of \cite{xu:20} by using random subsamples containing $10\%$ and $2.5\%$ of the training images from ILSVRC2012~\citep{russakovsky:15} as the training and validation sets, respectively.
-We fixed the architecture weights for the first 35 epochs before running GAEA PC-DARTS with a learning rate of 0.1.
-All other hyperparameters match those used by \cite{xu:20}.
-We depict the architecture found by GAEA PC-DARTS for ImageNet in Figure~\ref{fig:gaea_pcdarts_archs}.
+Here we evaluate GAEA on the task of designing CNN cells for CIFAR-10~\citep{krizhevsky:09} and ImageNet~\citep{russakovsky:15} by using it to modify PC-DARTS \citep{xu:20}, the current state-of-the-art method.
+We follow the same three stage process used by both DARTS and RS-WS for search and evaluation.
+Table~\ref{tab:cnn_sota} displays results on both datasets and demonstrates that GAEA's parameterization and optimization scheme improves upon PC-DARTS.
+In fact, GAEA PC-DARTS outperforms all search methods except ProxylessNAS, which uses 1.5 times as many parameters on a different search space.
+Thus we improve the state-of-the-art on the DARTS search space.
+To meet a higher bar for reproducibility on CIFAR-10, in Appendix~\ref{app:empnas} we report ``broad reproducibility" \citep{li:19a} by repeating our pipeline with new seeds.
+While GAEA PC-DARTS consistently finds good networks when selecting the best of four independent trials, multiple trials are required due to sensitivity to initialization, as is true for many approaches \citep{liu:19,xu:20}.

-Table~\ref{tab:imagenet} shows the final evaluation performance of both the architecture found by GAEA PC-DARTS on CIFAR-10 as well as the one searched directly on ImageNet when trained from scratch for 250 epochs using the same hyperparameter settings as \cite{xu:20}.
-Our results demonstrate that the architecture found by GAEA PC-DARTS for ImageNet achieves a top-1 test error of $24.0\%$, which is state-of-the-art performance in the mobile setting on ImageNet when excluding additional training modifications like label smoothing~\citep{muller:19}, AutoAugment~\citep{cubuk:19}, Swish activation~\citep{ramachandran:17}, and squeeze-and-excite modules~\citep{hu:18}.
-Additionally, the architecture found by GAEA PC-DARTS for CIFAR-10 and transferred to ImageNet achieves a test error of $24.2\%$, which is comparable to the $24.2\%$ error for the architecture found by PC-DARTS searched directly on ImageNet.
-We depict the top architectures found by GAEA PC-DARTS for CIFAR-10 and ImageNet in Figure~\ref{fig:gaea_pcdarts_archs} of the appendix.
+On ImageNet, we follow \citet{xu:20} by using subsamples containing $10\%$ and $2.5\%$ of the training images from ILSVRC-2012~\citep{russakovsky:15} as training and validation sets, respectively.
+We fix architecture parameters for the first 35 epochs, then run GAEA PC-DARTS with step-size 0.1.
+All other hyperparameters match those of \citet{xu:20}.
+Table~\ref{tab:cnn_sota} shows the final performance of both the architecture found by GAEA PC-DARTS on CIFAR-10 and the one found directly on ImageNet when trained from scratch for 250 epochs using the same settings as \citet{xu:20}.
+GAEA PC-DARTS achieves a top-1 test error of $24.0\%$, which is state-of-the-art performance in the mobile setting when excluding additional training modifications, e.g. those in the caption.
+Additionally, the architecture found by GAEA PC-DARTS for CIFAR-10 and transferred achieves a test error of $24.2\%$, comparable to the $24.2\%$ error of the one found by PC-DARTS directly on ImageNet.
+Top architectures found by GAEA PC-DARTS are depicted in Figure~\ref{fig:gaea_pcdarts_archs} in the appendix.